 Course Requirements Checklist

-The student will develop a research paper that will compare behavioral learning theories and cognitive learning theories.
+The student will develop a research paper that will address Classical and Instrumental (Operant) Conditioning learning theories.
 In developing this paper, the student will submit assignments in stages throughout the course.
 The stages of submission are as follows: (MLOs: A, D)

-The student will answer 4 specific questions pertaining to the assigned readings for each of the essay assignments.
-Each essay must be at least 2 pages.
+The student will answer 2 specific questions pertaining to the assigned readings for each of the essay assignments.
+Each essay must include a minimum of 250 words per question.
+Each essay question must include at least one citation using an assigned materials.
+Note, websites do not meet the requirement for academic reference.
 (MLOs: B, C, D)